Enzymes: an overview

 Industrial use of enzymes: an introduction

 Enzymes are used in the food, agricultural, cosmetic, and pharmaceutical industries to control and speed up reactions in order to quickly and accurately obtain a valuable final product.
 Enzymes are crucial to making cheese, brewing beer, baking bread, extracting fruit juice, tanning leather, and much more.
-Enzymes are also increasingly being used in the production of biofuels and biopolymers.
+The industrial uses of enzymes are also increasing since they are being used in the production of biofuels and biopolymers.
 The enzymes can be harvested from microbial sources or can be made synthetically.
 Yeast and E. coli are commonly engineered to overexpress an enzyme of interest.
 This type of enzyme engineering is a powerful way to obtain large amounts of enzyme for biocatalysis in order to replace traditional chemical processes.

 Breweries wouldn’t be able to brew our beer without enzymes and the yeast that contain them.
 One of the first steps of the brewing process involves sprouting grain and breaking that starch into maltose and glucose sugar molecules via amylase enzymes.
 Yeast then consume these simple sugars and produce alcohol and carbon dioxide via glycolysis and alcoholic fermentation.
 These processes together require a whopping 12 enzymes!
 Using the whole yeast organism is much more efficient that trying to recreate this process with synthetic enzymes.
 The alcoholic fermentation process takes two pyruvate molecules from glycolysis and converts them to ethanol via pyruvate dehydrogenase and alcohol dehydrogenase.
 The production of cheese follows a similar process, but instead requires bacteria to perform glycolysis to convert the sugars in milk to the lactic acid that gives cheese and yogurt its exceptional flavor.